 - Pour oil into saucepan and heat on low.
 Add beeswax, and stir occasionally until melted.

-- Heat all items in saucepan on low heat until the coconut oil is melted.
+- Heat all items in a saucepan on low heat until the coconut oil is melted.

 - Remove the pan from heat, and let it cool.